-3. BUSINESS ACQUISITIONS AND GOODWILL
+3. BUSINESS ACQUISITIONS

-On January 23, 2014, the Company completed the acquisition of Vapolution, Inc. by acquiring all of its' issued and outstanding shares in exchange for 5,000,000 shares of mCig's common stock at a market value of \$0.25 per share on the date of the acquisition, where Vapolution became a wholly owned subsidiary.
+On January 23, 2014, the Company completed the investment acquisition of Vapolution, Inc. by acquiring all of its' issued and outstanding shares in exchange for 5,000,000 shares of mCig's common stock at a market value of \$0.25 per share on the date of the acquisition, where Vapolution became controlled subsidiary.